-The Head Teacher's newsletter and letters on different topics throughout the year are sent home via the pupils, and it is intended that these should provide parents with a regular overview of the events in the school.
+The Head Teacher's newsletter and updates on different topics throughout the year are sent home using email, and it is intended that these should provide parents with a regular overview of the events in the school.
 Information on school events and news can be viewed on our website: www.boclair.e-dunbarton.sch.uk.
-Parents are also kept up to date via text messages, by email and through Twitter.
+Parents are also kept up to date via text messages, by letter and through Twitter.

-Report cards are sent home on a regular basis and parental comments on these are welcome.
+Pupil reports are sent home on a regular basis and parental comments on these are welcome.
 In addition parents are invited once per session to a Parents' Evening where they will have an opportunity to discuss their child's progress with his/her teachers.
+In session 2020-2021, due to the Covid pandemic, there were no Parents' Evenings but additional reports were issued to keep parents informed of their child's progress.

-Parents are welcome to come to the school at any time although it is helpful if an appointment can be made in advance, either by telephone or letter.
+Parents are welcome to come to the school at any time although during the Covid pandemic it has been essential that appointments are made in advance, either by telephone or letter.
 The Head Teacher, a member of the Senior Management Team or a member of the Guidance staff will normally be available to discuss matters of a confidential nature.